Does snow get in the way of New Year’s Eve plans?

 Any snow for New Year’s Eve?

 If you are travelling around central New York before sunset Sunday, you have no weather concerns.
-It is cloudy but dry day.
+It is cloudy and mainly dry day outside of a few lingering flurries.

 There is, however, a weak weather system that approaches central New York after sunset Sunday, just in time for New Year’s Eve.
 Some light snow develops the first part of the night and makes it about as far north as the south shore of Lake Ontario.
 The Tug Hill and especially the North Country look to remain dry New Year’s Eve.